Programs & Services

 Occupational & Physical Therapy

 The Health Offices in Region 15 are supervised by Registered Nurses who are the primary health care providers in the schools.
-The school nurse provides care for the student with emergency injuries and illnesses.
+The school nurse provides care for a student with emergency injuries and illnesses.
 If further care is required, the student is sent home and/or referred to their personal physicians.
 The school nurse also provides nursing care for students with special health care needs while at school, conducts state-mandated health screenings, monitors and provides appropriate nursing interventions for communicable diseases and maintains health information on all students in the school.